alr621/Getting-and-Cleaning-Data-Project/README.md

 8.
 Saving the tidy data set

 The tidy data set has been saved using the write.table() function.
-3 parameters have been passed:
-•the data frame containing the tidy data.
-•the output file name.
-•row.names = FALSE, this tells write.table() not to write the row names in the output file.
+3 parameters have been passed: the data frame containing the tidy data, the output file name, row.names = FALSE, this tells write.table() not to write the row names in the output file.

 The following code shows how the tidy data has been saved: write.table(tidydata, "tidydata.txt", row.names = FALSE)